China Resists Emission Caps in Climate Policy

 NPR's Anthony Kuhn reports from Beijing.

-Mr. MA KAI (Director, National Development and Reform Commission, People's Republic of China): (Through translator) They're overriding priority at the moment is still economic development and poverty eradication.
+MA KAI: (Through translator) Their overriding priority at the moment is still economic development and poverty eradication.
 So when calling for efforts to tackle climate change, the international community should take into full account the right to development of these developing countries.

 KUHN: Ma restated China's position that mandatory caps on greenhouse gas emissions would unfairly limit China's room for economic growth.
 He said that China will reduce emissions in order to keep its development sustainable, not because of international pressure.

-Mr. PAN JIAHUA (Director, Sustainable Development Research Center, Chinese Academy of Social Sciences): (Through translator) America has been successful than using market mechanisms to raise energy efficiency and protect the environment.
+PAN JIAHUA: (Through translator) America has been successful in using market mechanisms to raise energy efficiency and protect the environment.
 We need to learn from this.
 China still relies on old methods of command and control that are not very effective.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.